Tyson Foods to bring 376 jobs, $300 million in investment to Dan River Region

 Support for Tyson Foods’ job creation will be provided through the Virginia Talent Accelerator Program, a workforce initiative created by the Virginia Economic Development Partnership in collaboration with the Virginia Community College System and other higher education partners.

+Linda Green, executive director of the Southern Virginia Regional Alliance, touted the area's workforce and leaders' investment in it.

+"Tyson's decision to locate a facility in Cane Creek Centre is a testament to the region's workforce and leaders whose investments in a robust workforce pipeline, paired with the Virginia Talent Accelerator Program, will catapult the success of employees in a highly automated food processing facility," Green said.

-Funding for the program comes from the Northam administration and the Virginia General Assembly.
+Funding for the Virginia Talent Accelerator Program comes from the Northam administration and the Virginia General Assembly.
 Launched in 2019, the program accelerates new facility start-ups through the direct delivery of recruitment and training services that are fully customized to each company.
 All program services are provided at no cost to qualified new and expanding companies as an incentive for job creation.